-A number of poor emigrants arrived there from an agricultural district, from whence one young man amongst the number wrote home to his father, to advise him of his arrival.
+A number of poor emigrants arrived there from an agri- Amounts to a prohibition to cultural district, from whence one young man amongst the the poor.

+Suppressive effects on domestic correspondence. number wrote home to his father, to advise him of his arrival.
 An answer was received expressive of the father's pleasure in hearing from the son, but reminding the son that the father's circumstances were such, that he could not afford to pay for another letter.
 Let those who know, or can conceive, what it is to be alone in the world, imagine the feelings of this youth, under these circumstances, and how soon the domestic affections and that kindness of disposition and subordination of feeling, which are usually associated with them, would cease to support him in his future progress; and then carrying the idea onwards, and looking at it as a member of society and a legislator, consider that the masses are thus circumstanced, and the effect such deadening influences must have upon society at large.
-Poverty and the absence of sympathy are sure to triumph over the affections,-where they do not, the case forms an exception to the rule.
+Poverty and the absence of sympathy are sure to triumph over the affections, -- where they do not, the case forms an exception to the rule.